 refers the customer to the Department of Homeland Security or other local organizations that can assist the individual in obtaining the required documentation.

+SSI/SSDI Recipients

-Exception: If the customer has been determined eligible for SSI/SSDI benefits because of his or her disability, he or she will be presumed eligible for VR services.
-However, the customer must provide proof of identity and authorization for employment prior to completion of their Individualized Plan for Employment (IPE).
+If the customer has been determined eligible for SSI/SSDI benefits because of his or her disability, he or she will be presumed eligible for VR services.
+However, the customer must provide proof of identity and current, unexpired authorization for employment prior to determination of eligibility for VR services.
 For more information about presumption of eligibility requirements for customers who are eligible for SSI or SSDI due to a disability, see B-300: Determining Eligibility.

+Maintaining Authorization for Employment Documents

+VR customers are responsible for maintaining and providing current employment authorization documents to VR throughout the life of their case in order to maintain eligibility for VR services.
+The VR counselor must remind the customer of this requirement prior to the expiration of their documents.

 …